 At first glance, you might think that the choices are pretty generous for no-annual-fee cards, specifically, the cashback and gift card options.

-But if you want to maximize the value of your Chase Ultimate Rewards Points, it is recommended that you explore other redemption methods other than cashback, especially if you also have a premium card.
-I’ll explain this later.
+But if you want to maximize the value of your Chase Ultimate Rewards Points, it is recommended that you explore redemption methods other than cashback, especially if you also have a premium card.

-Unless you have an emergency and are in dire need of cash, exchanging your hard-earned points for cash or gift cards will not produce the best value, in my opinion.
+Unless you have an emergency and need cash, exchanging your hard-earned points for cash or gift cards will not generate the best bang for your buck.

-These options will also show up on your Chase Sapphire Preferred® Credit Card or Chase Ink Business Preferred® Credit Card accounts because they are both premium cards but not in your no-annual-fee Chase credit cards.
+This exclusive “transfer benefit” will appear on your Chase Sapphire Preferred, Chase Sapphire Reserve, or Ink Business Preferred accounts because they are all premium cards but not in your no-annual-fee cards.

 Transfer Chase Ultimate Rewards Points to the World of Hyatt